Cloudflare Docs

 Secrets are a type of binding that allow you to attach encrypted text values to your Worker.

 When developing your Worker or Pages Function, create a .dev.vars file in the root of your project to define secrets that will be used when running wrangler dev or wrangler pages dev, as opposed to using environment variables in wrangler.toml.
-This works both in the local and remote development modes.
+This works both in local and remote development modes.

-This file should be formatted like a dotenv file, such as KEY=VALUE.
+The .dev.vars file should be formatted like a dotenv file, such as KEY="VALUE":

 .dev.vars